With Capacity Tier you can:

 For more information, see Add Capacity Tier.

-- Create a backup job and map this job to a scale-out backup repository.
+- Create a backup job and map this job to the scale-out backup repository that was extended with object storage.

 For more information, see Specify Backup Storage Settings.